 VCBR is a 174,500 square-foot facility in two buildings constructed in 2008.
 The existing facility was designed with 300 single occupancy bedrooms.
 VCBR is using double bunking in half of the bedrooms to achieve a maximum census of 450.
 For staff safety and to accommodate both the behavioral and medical challenges of the residents, VCBR has maximized the number of rooms it can double bunk.
-VCBR is currently undergoing renovation to the administration and support services portion of the facility to enhance its ability to handle double bunking of residents in the current facility.
+VCBR is currently undergoing an expansion which will help meet current census pressures and address some existing design limitations of the current facility.